As JsonConfigExample.ino shows, it’s important to use custom structures to store the state of your application.

 Why a monotonic allocator?
 Because it’s the simplest, fastest, and smallest kind of allocator; it’s the perfect solution for microcontrollers.
 More importantly, the monotonic allocator is sufficient to solve the problem addressed by ArduinoJson: the JSON serialization.

 Can’t we do better?
 In an older version of ArduinoJson, I implemented a full-fledge allocator with compaction, but I had to roll back the changes because the impact on code size and memory consumption was unacceptable for small microcontrollers.
-It’s likely that this feature will come back some day, but not until Arduino UNOs are long gone.
+It’s likely that this feature will come back some day, but not until Arduino UNO s are long gone.

 Reason 2: overhead